juba/robservable/README.md

 # robservable

-The goal of this package is to allow the use of [Observable](https://observablehq.com/) notebooks (or part of them) as htmlwidgets in R.
+The goal of this package is to allow the use of [Observable](https://observablehq.com/) notebooks (or part of them) as [HTML widgets](https://www.htmlwidgets.org/) in R.

 Note that *it is not an `iframe` embedding a whole notebook* -- cells are `<div>` included directly in your document or application.
 You can choose what cells to display, update cell values from R, and add observers to cells to get their values back into a Shiny application.